 These two types of ethernet cable are commonly used in most computer networking transmissions.
 A straight-through cable is used in local area networks to connect different devices like a computer to a network hub such as a router, router and switch, PC and switch, and so on.
 It is an alternative to wireless connections where one or more computers access a router through a wireless signal.
 A crossover cable is only required when interconnecting two devices with the same functionality.

 Another significant difference between crossover cables and standard patch cables is that each type will have different wire arrangement in the cable for serving different purposes.
 If you hold up both ends of the cable and compare the pin-outs, you will note that the straight-through cable has matching wired pins while a crossover cable has pins that are typically reversed.

-There are two standards for wiring Ethernet cables as recognized by ANSI, TIA and EIA.
+There are two standards for wiring Ethernet cables, as recognized by ANSI, TIA, and EIA.
 One is the T568A wiring standard, and the other is T568B.
 The difference between the two is the position of the orange and green wire pairs.
-Straight-through cables have a one wiring standard where both ends use T568A wiring standard, or both ends use T568B wiring standard.
+Straight-through cables have a one wiring standard where both ends use the T568A wiring standard, or both ends use the T568B wiring standard.
 Unlike straight-through cables, crossover cables use two different wiring standards.
 One end uses the T568A wiring standard while the other end uses the T568B wiring standard.